-After this offering, our board of directors will have a nominating and governance committee initially consisting of three directors, who are Messrs.
-Doyle, McLane and Friedman.
-The composition of the nominating and governance committee will satisfy the independence requirements of the New York Stock Exchange, including its transitional rules.
+After this offering, the board will designate a nominating and governance committee that will consist of at least three directors.
+The composition of the nominating and governance committee will satisfy the independence requirements of the New York Stock Exchange.

 Compensation Committee Interlocks and Insider Participation